 - Events: Our growing schedule of events—in partnership with local communities—offers opportunities for people to learn in real time, grow their networks, and build partnerships.

-- Blogs and Outcomes in Action: In the coming weeks, we'll be adding insights and lessons from the field on our blog and through the first-hand experiences of practitioners.
+- Blogs: In the coming weeks, we'll be adding insights and lessons from the field on our blog and through the first-hand experiences of practitioners.

 - More coming soon: We will update this site with practical tools to help you progress in your own work—whether you’re a provider, funder, investor, or data expert.
 We’ll also add a directory of experts eager to offer support.

-About the Federal Reserve Bank of San Francisco (FRBSF)
+About the Federal Reserve Bank of San Francisco (SF Fed)

 About Nonprofit Finance Fund (NFF)